Paddy Compass Namadbara: Yirawala’s Influence

 Yirawala was a leading artist on Croker Island in western Arnhem Land, who had a strong influence on the development of Namadbara’s work in the 1950s and 60s.
 Yirawala encouraged particular themes in his bark paintings, particularly ancestral spirits, legendary figures, and some form of religion or sorcery.
 Namadbara adopted these themes and painted his own versions of spirits with distorted spines and the attributes of several different animals.
 It should also be noted that many of the spirits involved in his paintings were related to sexual matters in traditional Aboriginal society and that the inspiration for Yirawala’s work is derived from rock paintings in the caves of western Arnhem Land.

-Paddy Compass Namadbara's Influence on Surrealism

-Surrealism is commonly thought to have emerged from just one man's efforts, Andre Breton.
-In actuality, the surrealist movement can be better understood by adopting a global perspective.
-Breton moved often during his lifetime and spread ideas about Surrealism to the places he visited, like New York and Mexico.
-Surrealism spread further from this point and was a long lived art movement, lasting about 30 years.
-It was during the duration of the Surrealist movement, when Burton was studying his work and attempting to spread it to new countries, that he discovered that Australian Indigenous art is already surreal.
-He acknowledges this discovery in the preface to Karen Kupka's Dawn of Art; Painting and Sculpture of Australian Aboriginies.
-Among Breton's examples of Surrealist Aboriginal works was Paddy Compass Namatbara's large bark painting of two Maam figures.
-Breton kept this work on the wall of his studio, highlighting the influence Aboriginal art, specifically the work of Paddy Compass Namadbara, had on the Surrealism movement.